Huerte/Gitomation/Inspirational_Quote.md

 ### "By words the mind is winged." - Aristophanes
 ### "Everything you've ever wanted is on the other side of fear." - Brian Tracy
 ### "We suffer more often in imagination than in reality." - Seneca
+### "Yesterday is history, tomorrow is a mystery, today is God's gift, that's why we call it the present." - Joan Rivers